oritp/PBE/CDR/Client Android/README.md

 The most important files of the app are the following ones:

-- **AndroidManifest:** The _AndroidManifest.xml_ file Shows the essential information about the App, such as the name of the package, defines the components and classes, the initial activity and the necessary permissions.
+- **AndroidManifest:** The _AndroidManifest.xml_ file shows the essential information about the App, such as the name of the package, defines the components and classes, the initial activity and the necessary permissions.

 - **LoginActivity:** The _LoginActivity.java_ file is used to identify the user by asking him for username, password and the URL route of the server.